 - Final session April 14, 2-4 PM

 The Leading Equity Series is designed for individuals affiliated with grantmaking organizations or new or non-traditional forms of philanthropy and social investment and will integrate (1) the historical, social, and economic context of San Diego and Imperial Counties; (2) explorations of settler-colonialism, anti-blackness, and systemic racism; and (3) individual and collective space for reflection and skill-building.
 Commitment: participating in the opening session, at least one virtual community outing, and the final session (you are welcome to participate in more than one virtual outing).

 - Theresa Jean Ambo, PhD, Assistant Professor, Department of Education Studies, UC San Diego

 - Jesse Mills, PhD, Associate Professor, Ethnic Studies, University of San Diego

 If you want to move beyond standard diversity, equity and inclusion training, and into challenging and reframing notions of inclusion, equity, and civic engagement so that you can lead equity amongst your peers and within your communities, we encourage you to join us.
 A series graduate and representative from a local community foundation recently shared: “My focus since the series has been to question our team about how we can reach out to groups that might not be aware of us or feel they are not impactful enough…I am hopeful that more of our community will begin to see the humanity of all who are members of our community.”

-A brief application is required to help us understand your needs and ensure the best possible experience; please see link below.
+The deadline to apply to participate in this series has passed.
+Applicants will be notified of their status by March 5.
 If you are selected there will be a $500 fee to participate to support stipends to community partners for their contributions and series coordination.
 Scholarships will be made available and we will ensure cost is not a barrier for anyone who applies.
-Please submit applications by March 3 and you will be notified by March 5.

 If you require any accommodations to fully participate in this program or have any questions, please contact [email protected]